 His varied private and public sector experience includes working for Manhattan-based financial firm NewOak as Director of Research, where he oversaw research of governance, risk management, and compliance issues in the area of structured finance, securitization, and banking regulations and financial markets.

 Previously, Mr. Ali held adjunct professorships at The University of Western Ontario, teaching in the areas of International Relations/International Political Economy and Comparative Politics of Development and Developing Countries.

-His previous research experiences include working at the Centre for International Governance and Innovation (CIGI), in Waterloo, Ontario, where he was a Balsillie Fellow; the Council on Foreign Relations (Washington Offices), Middle East Forum; the Centre for Strategic and International Studies (CSIS), South Asia Program; and the Pakistan Embassy (Washington DC), under the then-Pakistan's eminent ambassador, Dr. Maleeha Lodhi.
-He has extensive experience in the policy arena, after having worked on energy security, institutional development and governance, and trade and investment issues in the Middle East and Asia.
+His earlier policy and research experiences include work at: the Centre for International Governance and Innovation (CIGI), in Waterloo, Ontario, where he was a Balsillie Fellow; the Council on Foreign Relations (Washington Offices), Middle East Forum; the Centre for Strategic and International Studies (CSIS), South Asia Program; and the Pakistan Embassy (Washington DC).
+He has extensive experience in the policy arena, after having worked on energy security, institutional development and governance, and trade and investment issues in the Middle East and South Asia.

 Mr. Ali holds an MA in International Commerce and Policy from the School of Public Policy at George Mason University (USA), and an MA in International Political Economy from Waterloo University (Canada).
 Mr. Ali, a doctoral candidate (ABD), completed his PhD coursework in the department of political science at the University of Western Ontario (London, Ontario).
 His doctoral research concerns the (international) political economy of Sovereign Wealth Funds.

 Mr. Ali has presented at numerous academic conferences across North America on the subject of SWFs, and his scholarly work has appeared in journals such as World Economics and the Journal of Structured Finance, among other publications.